Skip to content

 Code used for this analysis is here.

-The plots below show actual survival in dark blue, while the lighter blue line is the predicted survival for each parametric model I tried.
+The plots below show actual survival in dark blue, while the lighter blue line is the predicted survival for each parametric model tried.

 The models were only trained on 12 months of data, so everything after 12 months on the light blue curves is extrapolated and can be compared to the actual dark blue line.